Sauce For Salmon

 Recipe variations and add-ins:

-• Make it spicier: If you love spicy food, add some extra red pepper flakes or some cayenne pepper.
+• Make it spicier: If I want more heat, I add extra red pepper flakes or a pinch of cayenne pepper.
+It brings a gentle warmth to the sauce.

-• Lemony sauce: For more of a lemony flavor, add the lemon wedges to the sauce while it is bubbling.
+• Lemony sauce: For more lemon flavor, I add a couple of lemon wedges to the sauce while it simmers.

-• Extra creamy: An extra tablespoon of butter and cream will make your sauce even richer and creamier.
+• Extra creamy: When I want the sauce extra rich, I add one more tablespoon of butter and cream.
+It turns out even silkier and creamier.

 white creamy sauce for salmon on a plate on a piece of cooked salmon